landbigdata/cscproject/README.md

 # About

-[This website](https://landbigdata.github.io/cscproject/)is maintained by Mengmeng Li, with a financial support from China Scholarship Council (Grant No 201706510011).
+[This website](https://landbigdata.github.io/cscproject/) is maintained by Mengmeng Li, with a financial support from China Scholarship Council (Grant No 201706510011).

 # Project Output